JadenWangTAMU/Summer-2024-Database-Systems/README.md

 2. Run this command in your terminal
    `$ psql -d artfolio_db -U postgres -f 10_paintings.sql`
 3. You will be prompted to input your password for this user and database.

+# changes made since last time
+- I messed up the photo links for each painting.
+Updated them so that they actually show up when viewing the paintings.
+- The character limit on these photo links was too small, so I increased it to 1000 characters.
+- Other than that, everything should work...